RafailSkoulos17/web_data_management_group_9/Basics_Cassandra.md

 - *Replication Factor* : Define in how many nodes the data needs to be replicated.
 - *Replica Placement Strategy* : Strategy of how the data needs to be replicated.
 - *Column Family* : Similar to a table in RDBMS.
-Each Keyspace will have multiple column family.
+Each Keyspace will have multiple column families.
 It is a container for an ordered collection of rows.
-Each row, in turn is an ordered collection of columns.
+Each row, in turn, is an ordered collection of columns.

-- keys_cached - it represents the number of locations to keep cached per SStable.
+- keys_cached - the number of locations to keep cached per SStable.
-- rows_cached - It represents the number of rows whose entire contents will be cached in memory.
+- rows_cached - the number of rows whose entire contents will be cached in memory.
-- preload_row_cached - It specifies whether you want to pre-populate the row cache.
+- preload_row_cached - it specifies whether you want to pre-populate the row cache.

 Column is the basic data structure of Cassandra with three values, namely key or column name, value, and a time stamp.